Skip to Main Content

 With cost-of-living increases and sustainable purchasing habits on the rise, secondhand marketplaces, rental platforms and resale are going to accelerate more than ever before.

-According to a survey of U.K. consumers, over four in 10 (44 percent) buy more secondhand items than they did a year ago, while a further 57 percent say their re-commerce shopping behavior has remained consistent.
+According to a survey of consumers in the United Kingdom, over four in 10 (44 percent) buy more secondhand items than they did a year ago, while a further 57 percent say their re-commerce shopping behavior has remained consistent.

 “Retailers that can automate the authenticity and wear identification using artificial intelligence will create cost-savings and generate a competitive advantage in this growing market.”